St Bernard's School of Theology and Ministry logo

 Key Highlights

-• Offers four graduate degrees (Theology, Pastoral Studies, Divinity, Catholic Philosophy), all available online.
+• Offers four distinct graduate degrees: Theology, Pastoral Studies, Divinity, and Catholic Philosophy.

 • Official repository for the writings and papers of Archbishop Fulton J. Sheen.

-• Private graduate school with a focused student body of 130.
+• Maintains an intimate learning environment with a dedicated student body of 130.

 Timeline